dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/video-frame-tag.md

 ### GetOriginalHeight

-It is used to get the original height of the video frame.
+Gets the original height of the video frame.

 ```cpp
 int GetOriginalHeight() const